 - The amount of the award is based on the amount of the school loans and loan interest incurred, for both undergraduate and medical school

 - Available funds depend on the state funds available for this program that year.

-- You must practice in a specific area or population for the state during the year(s) you receive the award.
+- You must practice in a specific area or serve a specific population within the state during the year(s) you receive the award.